arquinn/arquinn.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-description: Assistant Professor at the University of California, Santa Cruz. <br /> I'm looking for graduate students interested in starting Fall 2022! <br/>[Click here](https://grad.soe.ucsc.edu/cse) for information about CSE at UC Santa Cruz; [click here](https://applygrad.ucsc.edu/apply/) to go directly to the application page
+description: Assistant Professor at the University of California, Santa Cruz. <br /> I'm looking for graduate students interested in starting Fall 2022! <br/><a href=https://grad.soe.ucsc.edu/cse>Information about CSE at UC Santa Cruz</a>; <a href=https://applygrad.ucsc.edu/apply/> link to the application page</a>

 profile:
   align: right